 Security and access

-As gathering and processing of personal data is necessary to effectively fulfil its mission, the Directorate for Security and Risk Assessment attaches great importance to the right to privacy, seeking constantly to ensure compliance with the current legislation on personal data protection.
+As gathering and processing of personal data is necessary to effectively fulfil its mission, the Directorate-General for Security and Safety attaches great importance to the right to privacy, seeking constantly to ensure compliance with the current legislation on personal data protection.

-The Directorate for Security and Risk Assessment of the European Parliament processes some personal data of its Members, staff, contractors, visitors and internal/external partners for the two following purposes:
+The Directorate-General for Security and Safety of the European Parliament processes some personal data of its Members, staff, contractors, visitors and internal/external partners for the two following purposes:

 - granting and controlling access to European Parliament premises

 - investigating security incidents and threats within the Parliament

 The European Parliament operates a video surveillance system, monitoring its buildings and perimeter.
 The system is used for safety and security purposes only.
 In accordance with guidelines by the European Data Protection Supervisor, the European Parliament has a Video-Surveillance Policy which contains all relevant characteristics of the system, as well as information relating to data protection and contact details.
 A summary of the Video-Surveillance Policy is attached to the Notice for Visitors on Data Protection (see above), the full version can be downloaded here: